 - The Mute Microphone icon will silence the audio coming from your video feed.

 - The Disable Camera icon will pause your video feed by temporarily turning off your camera.

 The Settings icon contains the following options:

-- Blur the background of your video feed with this toggle in video visit Settings:
+- Blur the background of your video feed.

 - Mend will remember your selection and keep background blur enabled/disabled for your next visit.